the-drunk-coder/pykopond/README.md

 Forthermore, this library contains tools to parse this datatype to lilypond.

-The approach for the datatype is somewhat derived from the one you can find in HASKORE. but more focused on floating point arithmetic.
+The approach for the datatype is in some parts borrowed from the one you can find in HASKORE.
+It's based on fixed-point arithmetic, using python's 'Decimal' datatype.

 There's currently no support to represent accentuation, dynamics etc., though it should be fairly simple to add them in the future ...